gvwilson/thirdbit/_posts/2023/2023-09-14-adventures-in-publishing.md

-than [*It Will Never Work in Theory*][nwit] and [this site][third] (which hosts both of the *Software Design by Example* books) combined, which I guess goes to show that William Goldman was write: nobody knows anything.
+than [*It Will Never Work in Theory*][nwit] and [this site][third] (which hosts both of the *Software Design by Example* books) combined, which I guess goes to show that William Goldman was right: nobody knows anything.

 <img src="{{'/files/2023/site-visitors.svg' | relative_url}}" alt="Site Visitors">